SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "actual parameters.
 "This can be done either statically using the addition EXPORTING, and "specifying the parameters statically, or by dynamically specifying the "parameters in a parameter table.
-See the dynamic invoke section for "examples on the parameter table and the static parameter passing.
+See the dynamic method calls section for "examples on the parameter table and the static parameter passing.
 "The addition EXCEPTIONS and an exception table are also available "to handle non-class-based exceptions.